arvinddraffen/pubchemlookup/README.md

 # Pubchem Lookup
-A simple GUI utility for retrieving basic stats of compounds or molecules on the PubChem database.
+A simple GUI utility for retrieving basic stats of compounds or molecules on the [PubChem database](https://pubchem.ncbi.nlm.nih.gov/).
+Data is retrieved from PubChem using the [PUG REST URL-based API](https://pubchemdocs.ncbi.nlm.nih.gov/pug-rest).

 ## Getting Started
 The program requires a few dependencies be installed in order to properly run for development/testing/use, which will be discussed here.